IR-Agent: Expert-Inspired LLM Agents for Structure Elucidation from Infrared Spectra: Preliminaries

 \subsection{IR Spectra Translator}

-To begin with, we introduce IR Spectra Translator, a Transformer-based model \cite{vaswani2017attention} that predicts a set of initial molecular structures in SMILES format from a target IR spectrum. {In line with previous studies that employ Transformer architectures for IR spectra modeling \cite{alberts2024leveraging,wu2025transformer}, we adopt this architecture for our IR Spectra Translator.} Specifically, given the target IR spectrum $\mathcal{X}$, we obtain a set of SMILES candidates $\mathcal{C}$ as follows:
+{To begin with, we introduce an IR Spectra Translator, a Transformer-based model \citep{vaswani2017attention} that proposes an initial pool of SMILES candidates from a target IR spectrum.} Specifically, given the target IR spectrum $\mathcal{X}$, we obtain a set of SMILES candidates $\mathcal{C}$ as follows:

-where $\mathbf{K}$ denotes the number of SMILES candidates generated by the Translator using beam search decoding.
-Additional details on the IR Spectra Translator are provided in Appendix \ref{app: Implementation Details}.
+where $\mathbf{K}$ denotes the number of SMILES candidates generated by the Translator using beam search decoding. {Since deriving reliable SMILES directly from thousands of real-valued IR absorbance measurements is challenging for LLMs, this module seeds the downstream reasoning process with plausible starting structures, which are subsequently expanded and revised.} Additional details on the IR Spectra Translator are provided in Appendix \ref{app: IR Spectra Translator}.